 Make this tasty French Dip Sandwich in your SLOW COOKER or INSTANT POT!
-Tender beef, caramelized onions and melted cheese, with au jus on the side for dipping.
+Tender beef, caramelized onions, and melted cheese, with au jus on the side for dipping.
 VIDEO BELOW!

-Instant Pot French Dip Sandwich:
+Instant Pot option

 The thing I love the most about using the Instant Pot for this recipe is that it is made completely right in the Instant Pot.
 Since the Instant Pot has a sauté function, you can brown the meat and onions right in the pot before cooking.
-Note: There is nothing “instant” about this recipe.
-In the Instant Pot it still takes about 2 hours from start to finish, most of this is hands-off time though.
-This amount of time is needed in order to get the meat really tender.

 This is the original way I have always made this recipe, and it is still my favorite.
 Yes, it takes 2-3 times the amount of time than the Instant Pot, but I love that I can peak at the meat, and check it for tenderness during the last hour or two of cook time (no guessing like with the pressure cooker).
-I also think that the meat is more tender when slow-cooked, it is always super tender and falling apart..
+I also think that the meat is more tender when slow-cooked, it is always super tender and falling apart.

 A rump roast or chuck roast is most often used for this type of French Dip Sandwich.
 I have also used a Boneless Bottom Round or Top Sirloin Roast which are a bit leaner.
 Fat in the meat will add flavor and tenderness.
 Choose according to your taste preference and budget.
 Also, remember that you can trim off excess fat before cooking, if desired.